Super Bowl XXVI: Broadcasting

-The game was broadcast in the United States by CBS and featured the broadcast team of play-by-play announcer Pat Summerall and color commentator John Madden for the fifth time.
+The game was broadcast in the United States by CBS, and featured the broadcast team of play-by-play announcer Pat Summerall and color commentator John Madden for the fifth time.
 Lesley Visser, Jim Gray, and Pat O'Brien reported on the sidelines; Visser would later preside over the presentation of the Lombardi Trophy to the Redskins, becoming the first woman to do so.
 The Super Bowl Today was hosted by Greg Gumbel and Terry Bradshaw with Randy Cross and Dan Fouts contributing team reports, and Visser, Madden, Jim Gray, Bernard Goldberg and Mike Francesa (among others) contributing feature segments.

 This would be the last Super Bowl to air on CBS until Super Bowl XXXV at the end of the 2000 season.
-CBS lost the NFC package to Fox following the 1993 season, leaving the network without the NFL until it acquired the AFC package from NBC for the 1998 season.
-Super Bowl XXVI was not originally in CBS' rotation; since it had just broadcast Super Bowl XXIV two years earlier.
-CBS would have received Super Bowl XXVII as part of the rotation while NBC would have aired Super Bowl XXVI.
-Instead, the NFL made an exception for CBS, which had acquired the rights to the 1992 Winter Olympics (which started 13 days later), and allowed the network to air the Super Bowl as a lead-in program for its Olympics coverage.
+CBS lost the NFC package to Fox following the 1993 season, leaving CBS without the NFL until it acquired the AFC package from NBC for the 1998 season.
+Super Bowl XXVI was not originally in CBS' rotation: since it had just broadcast Super Bowl XXIV two years earlier, CBS would have received Super Bowl XXVII as part of the rotation while NBC would have aired Super Bowl XXVI.
+Instead, the NFL made an exception for CBS, which had acquired the rights to the 1992 Winter Olympics (which started 13 days later), and allowed CBS to air the Super Bowl as a lead-in program for its Olympics coverage.

 For this game, as they had done for Super Bowl XXIV, CBS debuted a new theme and opening for its NFL coverage.
 Composed by Frankie Vinci, the theme was used for the next two seasons on television and on CBS Radio after that; several remixes of the song were used from the time CBS resumed covering NFL games in 1998 until the end of the 2002 season; after that, CBS began using an E.S.
 Posthumus composition and has used it ever since.

-In addition to the new theme, CBS also rolled out a new network-wide graphics package for its sports coverage.
+In addition, CBS also rolled out a new network-wide graphics package for its sports coverage.
 With a few minor tweaks, the red, white, and blue graphic displays stayed in place until 1996, when CBS rolled out a new orange and yellow package.
+"Willing and Able" by Prince was then used in a video montage during the closing credits of CBS' coverage.